-• The Bethany Beach Planning Commission will meet on Saturday, July 19, at 9 a.m. at town hall.
+• The Bethany Beach Planning Commission will meet next on Saturday, Sept.
+17, at 9 a.m. at town hall.

-• The regular meetings of the Bethany Beach Town Council and Planning Commission are now being broadcast over the Internet via the Town’s website at www.townofbethanybeach.com, under Live-Audio Broadcasts.
+• The regular meetings of the Bethany Beach Town Council and Planning Commission are now being broadcast, with video, over the Internet via the Town’s website at www.townofbethanybeach.com, under Live-Audio Broadcasts.
+Both meetings are at town hall.

-• Prohibitions on dogs on the beach resumed May 15 and will last until Oct.
+• Prohibitions on dogs on the beach resumed on May 15 and run until Oct.
 15.

 • The Town of South Bethany’s website is located at www.southbethany.org.

-• The Fenwick Island town website is located at www.fenwickisland.org.
+• The new Fenwick Island town website is located at www.fenwickisland.delaware.gov.

 • The Town of Fenwick Island is now on Twitter, at https://twitter.com/IslandFenwick or @IslandFenwick.